-Tullamarine (more commonly referred to as Melbourne Airport, code: MEL) is the largest airport and it’s where most international flights arrive.
+Melbourne Airport (often referred to as Tullamarine, code: MEL) is the largest airport and it’s where international flights arrive.
 This is the closest airport to the city, although it’s still a 30-minute drive into the CBD.

 The second airport is Avalon (code: AVV), which is further from the city, near Geelong.
-This is the airport where most budget airlines fly into, including a small number of international flights from Asia.
+The airport is currently only servicing domestic routes.

-How to get to the city from Tullamarine Airport
+How to get to the city from Melbourne Airport